SuperiorJT/discord-everything-bot/README.md

 - `VITE_DEFAULT_GUILD_ID` - Currently the bot only works with one guild, the id for that guild should be entered here

 ## API
+**IMPORTANT:** The twilight-rs dependencies are pulled from local path for debugging purposes.
+Clone twilight into a directory that is a sibling of this project directory before running.

 Currently the database is sqlite.
 Migrations aren't implemented yet, so an empty db file is included.
 To run the server, just start with cargo.

 ```bash